Code-Institute-Submissions/Sienna-Website/README.md

 ## Testing User Stories

-1. As a visitor, I want to learn about Sienna's background and services.
+1. As a visitor, I want to immediately be impressed when opening the site.

      i.
+When a user opens the site you are met with a striking, professional hero image, stylised typography either side  and with chosen colours that nicely complement each other.

+2. As a visitor, I want to easily understand the role of the site and what services may be provided.

+     i.
+The user is met with the site owners name, a posed photo set as the hero image and sub heading that sais "Photography and illustration"

+3. As a visitor, I want to learn about Sienna's background and services.

+     i.
 After the landing page, the user is met with an about page outlining what Sienna does and what she has previously achieved.

-2. As a visitor, I want to easily view her previous work.
+4. As a visitor, I want to easily navigate and view her previous work.

      i.
+The landing page has a navigation bar at the top with links that indicate where the user will be taken to.

+     ii.
 The site is divided into sections and each section shows a different project that Sienna has been apart of.

+     iii.
+At the bottom of each section is a navigation another bar which clearly indicates the rest of the sites sections.

+     iv.
+The site has nicely layed out image galleries easy for the user to view Sienna's work.

+5. As a visitor, I want to be able to easily message her through the site.

+     i.
+There is a contact form at the bottom of the site that inludes links to Sienna's social media accounts and inludes her email address.

      ii.
-The site is very easy to navigate, making it easy for the user to quickly view alot of previous work.

-3. As a visitor, I want to be able to easily message her through the site.
+The contact form includes a message section where you can directly contact Sienna through the site.

-4. As a visitor, I want to be able to receive her contact details and be able to enter mine.
+     iii.
+When you hit submit, the form is sent and you are taken back to the top of the site where you can continue to navigate the site.

 ### Bug Fixes